 Special assessment; appeal; district court; powers; tried de novo.

-Any owner of real property who feels aggrieved by the levy of any special assessment by any city of the first or second class or village may appeal from such assessment, both as to the validity and amount thereof, to the district court of the county where such assessed real property is located.
+Any owner of real property who feels aggrieved by the levy of any special assessment by any city of the first class, city of the second class, or village may appeal from such assessment, both as to the validity and amount thereof, to the district court of the county where such assessed real property is located.
 The issues on such appeal shall be tried de novo.
-The district court may affirm, modify, or vacate the special assessment, or may remand the case to the local board of equalization for rehearing.
+The district court may affirm, modify, or vacate the special assessment or may remand the case to the local board of equalization for rehearing.

 This section provides a taxpayer with a means by which his or her constitutional challenges to a special tax assessment can be fairly and fully adjudicated.
 Francis v.
 City of Columbus, 267 Neb.
 553, 676 N.W.2d 346 (2004).